py-cov-action/python-coverage-comment-action/CONTRIBUTING.md

 - Please be aware that the tests will launch `gh auth setup-git` which might be surprising if you use `https` remotes (sadly, setting `GIT_CONFIG_GLOBAL` seems not to be enough to isolate tests.)
-- You can disable the deletion of repositories after the tests by setting the environment variable `COVERAGE_COMMENT_E2E_CLEAN_GITHUB_AFTER_TESTS=false`